stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

   All this time my mind was becoming more and more benumbed to any influence except the satiation of my insane longings.
 Little details vitally important to one bent on such evil escapades escaped me.
-Somehow, somewhere, I left a vague trace, an elusive clue, behind&mdash;not enough to warrant my arrest, but sufficient to turn the tide of suspicion in my direction.
+Somehow, somewhere, I left a vague trace, an elusive clue, behind--not enough to warrant my arrest, but sufficient to turn the tide of suspicion in my direction.
 I sensed this espionage, yet was helpless to stem the surging demand for more dead to quicken my enervated soul.